-If you are eligible to be in the trial after the screening, we will arrange for you to receive the first dose of either the study vaccine or placebo.
+If you qualify to be in the trial after the screening visit eligibility checks, we will arrange for you to attend to receive the first dose of either ChAdOx1 MERS or placebo.
 You will be asked a few questions to check there have been no new problems since your screening visit.
-Your blood pressure, pulse and temperature (vital signs) will be checked, and a blood test taken.
+Your blood pressure, pulse and temperature (vital signs) will be checked, and blood samples taken.
 If appropriate, you will have a urinary pregnancy test before vaccination.

 The vaccine will then be given as an injection into your (non-dominant) upper arm.
 We will temporarily cover the vaccine site with a dressing.
 We will need to keep an eye on you in a waiting area for at least 30 minutes after the vaccine.
-After this period the injection site will be inspected.
-The second vaccination visit (after three months) will also follow the same steps as above.
-Overall, the vaccination visits will each take about two hours.
+After this period, your vital signs will be checked again, and the injection site inspected.
+We will then allow you to go home.